Lecture Notes in Quantum Mechanics

 \sheadB{Dynamics in the adiabatic picture}

 \sheadC{The notion of adiabaticity}

 Consider a particle in a one dimensional box with infinite walls.
 We now move the wall.
 What happens to the particle?
 Let us assume that the particle has been prepared in a certain level.
-It turns out that if the wall is displaced slowly, then the particle will stay in the same level.
+It turns out that if the wall is displaced slowly, the particle stays in the same level.
 This is called the "adiabatic approximation".
 We notice that staying in the same energy level means that the state of the particle changes!
 If the wall is moved very fast then the state of the particle does not have time to change.
 This is called the "sudden approximation".
 In the latter case the final state (after the displacement of the wall) is not an eigenstate of the (new) Hamiltonian.
-After a sudden displacement of the wall, the particle will have to "ergodize" it state inside the box.
+After a sudden displacement of the wall, the particle has to "ergodize" its state inside the box.

 The fact that the energy of the particle decreases when we move the wall outwards, means that the particle is doing work.
-If the wall is displaced adiabatically and then displaced back to its original location, then there is no net work done.
+If the wall is displaced adiabatically, and then displaced back to its original location, then there is no net work done.
 In such case we say that the process is reversible.
-But if the displacement of the wall is not slow then the particle makes transitions to other energy levels.
-The scattering to other energy levels is in general irreversible.
+But if the displacement of the wall is not adiabatically slow, the particle makes transitions to other energy levels.
+This scattering to other energy levels is in general irreversible.

 In the problem that we have considered above, the parameter $X$ that we change is the length $L$ of the box.
 Therefore ${V=\dot{X}}$ is the velocity at which the wall (or the "piston") is displaced.
 In other problems ${X}$ could be any field.
 An important example is a particle in a ring where ${X=\Phi}$ is the magnetic flux through the ring, and ${\mbox{EMF}=-\dot{X}}$ is the electro motive force (by Faraday law).
 In problems of this type, the change in the parameter ${X}$ can be very large, so we cannot use standard perturbation theory to analyze the evolution in time.
 Therefore, we would like to find another way to write Schr\"{o}dinger's equation, so that ${\dot{X}}$ is the small parameter.